jina-ai/jina/docs/fundamentals/client/client.md

 ````

 (specific-params)=
-### Send specific parameters to each Executors
+### Send parameters to specific Executors

-You can send specific parameters to each Executor by using the `executorname__paramname` syntax.
+You can send parameters to specific Executor by using the `executor__parameter` syntax.
 The Executor named `executorname` will receive the parameter `paramname` (without the `executorname__` in the key name)
 and none of the other Executors will receive it.